 5 Stunning State Parks Near Pittsburgh Where You Can Camp All Year-Round

 Nature’s calling!
 Getting away from it all is pretty much welcomed any time of the year, right?
 And, sometimes nothing helps us relax and recharge like spending time in nature – going for long walks in the woods, exploring a picturesque lake by boat, and falling asleep under the stars.
-These five breathtaking state parks near Pittsburgh offer camping all year-round, making each a perfect destination for your next getaway.
+These five breathtaking state parks in Pittsburgh offer camping all year-round, making each a perfect place to visit for your next getaway.